jonathandb/datalogger/docs/source/code/packet_manager.rst

 initiate_send_packets(connection)
 ---------------------------------
-The :class:`~connection_manager:ConnectionManager` instance is implemented and the configuration is updated.
+The :class:`~connection_manager.ConnectionManager` instance is implemented and the configuration is updated.
 A single scheduled job of :ref:`send_packets_job` is started.

 .. literalinclude:: ../../../datalogger/packet_manager.py
    :pyobject: PacketManager.initiate_send_packets